UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Crystal & magnetic structure
 ^^^^

 Using the lines below with the indicated files, the crystal and magnetic structure are readily available, so that an 1D helical Heisenberg spin spiral is created.
 Have a look to posfile and momfile.
+Notice the system could be set up with just 1 atom per unit cell but, in this example, we use 4 atoms per unit cell just to help you to understand how to set up the dmfile for systems which have more than one atom per unit cell.

 ::